List of Wentworth characters: Franky Doyle

 Francesca "Franky" Doyle (Nicole da Silva) (seasons 1–7) is an inmate at Wentworth Correctional Centre.
 Franky was sent to Wentworth after she was charged with assault for throwing boiling oil on a television presenter of a cooking show that she was participating in for criticizing her food.
 Franky is a lesbian who has had relationships with some of the inmates and staff at Wentworth.
 Franky has been paroled and is in a relationship with forensic psychologist Bridget Westfall.

 Vera Bennett

-Vera Bennett (Kate Atkinson) (seasons 1–8) is the former Deputy Governor at Wentworth Correctional Centre.
+Vera Bennett (Kate Atkinson) (seasons 1–8) is the Director at Wentworth Correctional Centre.
 Vera is shown as a timid individual who has difficulty forming friendships and relationships due to having to take care of her mother.
 Rather than confiding in her colleagues about her mother, Vera lies about having a boyfriend named Adam.
 Vera forms a relationship with her co-worker, Matthew "Fletch" Fletcher; however, their relationship ends after Vera reads Fletch's journal.
-In season 2, Vera becomes the project of Governor Joan Ferguson, where she changes her personality into one that is much stronger and not so much of a shy pushover.
+In season 2, Vera becomes the Director of Joan Ferguson, where she changes her personality into one that is much stronger and not so much of a shy pushover.

-In the season 4 premiere, Vera is appointed the new Prison Governor of Wentworth after Joan is charged with the murder of former inmate Jess Warner and is remanded in custody awaiting sentencing.
+In the season 4 premiere, Vera is appointed the new Director of Wentworth after Joan is charged with the murder of former inmate Jess Warner and is remanded in custody awaiting sentencing.